ashpande/GSocArduino2020/log.md

-This is a log of my activities during the Google Summer of Code 2020 with Arduino
+This is a log of my activities during the Google Summer of Code 2020 with Arduino.

 * Week 1:
  May 4, 2020    Selected Students announced.